-When you buy our SCOBY or the other cultures that we offer (Water or Kefir grains), we are always very grateful that you picked our place to purchase them.
+When you buy our SCOBY or other cultures that we offer (Water or Kefir grains), we are always very grateful that you picked our place to purchase them.

 With your purchase, you will get a leaflet with basic instructions, but we can not teach to how to make Kombucha (or Water Kefir or Milk Kefir) at the time of the purchase.

 At least not in the way that you think we can!

 So, please do not call us with your problems or do not write us messages through the website, Facebook or Instagram accounts, or through an email.

 First, we do not have time to answer every single request.
 And second, these are not the right platforms for that.

 A little comparison here.

-If someone wants to buy our Kombucha SCOBY & that person expects us to teach him how to make Kombucha, it is not any different if that person went to buy a bicycle or a car & he/she would expect the sales person to teach him/her how to ride a bike or drive a car.
+If someone wants to buy our Kombucha SCOBY and that person expects us to teach him how to make Kombucha, it is not any different if that person went to buy a bicycle or a car and he/she would expect the sales person to teach him/her how to ride a bike or drive a car.